 This collaboration between the Department of State and Goldman Sachs 10,000 Women, in coordination with Harvard Kennedy School, will bring approximately 30 women entrepreneurs engaged in the business, media and nonprofit sectors from the Middle East and Northern Africa to the U.S. for a two-week program focused on entrepreneurship, leadership training, mentoring, and networking.

 The program directly supports the U.S. goals of advancing women’s efforts to become financially independent through entrepreneurship and utilize their economic strength to improve their communities.
-Promoting entrepreneurship globally is a vital element of the Obama Administration’s foreign economic and development policy – a policy that fosters economic progress, creates jobs, promotes civil society, and provides new economic opportunities for U.S. business and investors.

 The Goldman Sachs 10,000 Women – U.S. Department of State Entrepreneurship Program features professional networking and mentoring opportunities with Goldman Sachs employees in New York City; Washington, D.C.-based visits with local business incubators, along with discussions with leading policy makers; and a four-day training program at Harvard Kennedy School, supported through a grant from Goldman Sachs 10,000 Women.